tawmae/tawmae.github.io/spotify.md

 #### <span class="iconify" data-icon="ion:color-palette" data-inline="false"></span> Background Color

 Changes the background color of the background box.
+Supports hex colors, but then you need to replace the `#` with `%23`

 `backgroundcolor=pink`

+`backgroundcolor=%23ffc0cb`

 ---